 Research involves development of sensors, information mapping systems and control systems for more precise management of in-field crop planting and chemical application.
 Remote sensing is a major feature with the recording and processing of data from satellites, planes and ground-based vehicles leading to both map-based and real-time control of crop planting and chemical application.

 Research involves the management of our soil and water resources, which includes watershed hydrology, subsurface drainage, runoff, and stormwater management.

-Combining knowledge of science, systems management, and applications engineering, the TSM program provides excellent preparation for careers in the production, processing, and manufacturing of food, fiber, feed, fuel and construction management.
+Combining knowledge of science, systems management, and applications engineering, the ETMAS program provides excellent preparation for careers in the production, processing, and manufacturing of food, fiber, feed, fuel and construction management.
 Students focus on the application of engineering principles, the study of technology used in agriculture, and the integration of business concepts in the food and agricultural industries.
-TSM also has a Professional Science Master's option.
+ETMAS also has a Professional Science Master's option.

 Research involves the processes related to water contaminant transport, effects of those contaminants on water use, processes causing contamination and the correction and avoidance of contamination of water.
 Contaminants of interest include sediment, nutrients, pathogens, and chemicals.

 The Energy and Sustainability Engineering Certificate will allow you to do energy-related research conducted across the Urbana-Champaign campus.
 This certificate is available to those enrolled in a departmental master’s or Ph.D. program at Illinois.